List of Dexter characters: Leon Prater

 Leon Prater is a billionaire venture capitalist who runs a secret society of serial killers.
-Prater recruits an assassin known as "Dark Passenger," but Dexter infiltrates the group using that name.
+Prater recruits a killer known as the "Dark Passenger," who kills rideshare drivers, but Dexter infiltrates the group using that name.
 Prater welcomes Dexter and shows him his vault of serial killer trophies.
 Prater then introduces Dexter to the rest of the group.
 When Mia is arrested, Prater bribes the police to kill her.
 Prater takes the group to a private castle despite Charley's objections.
 Dexter gives a presentation as if he were Red, which captivates Prater.
 Prater tells Dexter that his parents were murdered by a serial killer, with whom he bonded and became best friends.
 When the killer died, he began collecting serial killers to hold his meetings.
 Following Charley's suspicions, Prater finally discovers that Dexter has a son.
 Prater is visited by Batista and learns from what he says that he is the Bay Harbor Butcher.
 Prater offers to lead Dexter to his killers so he can kill them if he kills Batista, but Dexter frees him, so Prater kills Batista instead.
 During his gala, Prater locks Dexter in his vault, but Charley resigns when she discovers through Harrison that she and all of Prater's acquaintances are being harassed by him to get their dirty laundry.
-Prater holds Harrison at gunpoint when he catches Dexter trying to escape, but Harrison injects him with M99, and Dexter kills Prater, keeping his serial killer files and yacht, and dumping his body in New York Harbor.
+Prater holds Harrison at gunpoint when he catches Dexter trying to escape, but Harrison injects him with M99, and Dexter kills Prater, keeping his serial killer files and yacht, and dumping his body in the New York Harbor.